Socket Seeds: Complete List, Effects and How to Use in MU Online

 How many sockets can an item have?

-A socket item can have between 1 and 5 sockets.
-The number of sockets is determined at drop time and cannot be changed afterward.
-Items with 5 sockets are extremely rare and highly valued.
+A socket item can have 1 to 5 sockets, determined at drop time and unchangeable afterward.
+Items with 5 sockets are extremely rare and highly valued for endgame builds in S6.

 Can I remove an installed Seed Sphere?